 This course 2Q4V leads to PGCE(M)QTS.
-The significance of different teacher training qualifications can be found here
+The significance of different teacher training qualifications

-This course is run by West London Teaching School Alliance (WLTSA) as Provider in partnership with (and accredited by) the University of Roehampton with extra funding for trainees above DfE provision, see 'Financial Support' below.
+This course is run by West London Teaching School Alliance (WLTSA) in partnership with (and accredited by) the University of Roehampton with extra funding for trainees above DfE provision, see ‘Financial Support’ below.

 WLTSA enables you to choose your host school at application.
 If during the training year there is a teaching vacancy in your school and they are keen to retain you, you can be employed the following year without the post being advertised.
 By becoming a WLTSA trainee, all our 43 primary schools could employ you this way; we operate a pool.

 Our aim is to produce exceptional teachers who can then remain in alliance schools, continuing to further their career with the benefit of our on-going CPD.